LinkWoong/SURF2017/README.md

 <img src="https://raw.githubusercontent.com/LinkWoong/SURF2017/master/acGAN-Implementation/school/xjtlu.jpg" height=500 width=98% alt="Input test image">
 <img src="https://raw.githubusercontent.com/LinkWoong/SURF2017/master/acGAN-Implementation/school/new_school.jpg" height=500 width=98% alt="Output test image">
 <br>
 This result is obtained from the network after 1000 iterations, and it is trained on 4 Titan GPUs.
 But I think this result is not comfortable.
 Development and investigation are still needed.
+Until now, we've tested the CycleGAN and acGAN.
+However, the results are not good.